medic/cht-upgrade-service/README.md

 Accepts a payload that contains pairs of docker-compose file names and contents.
 It

-- validates the contents of each file
-- saves the files with the passed name in the `CHT_COMPOSE_PATH` folder (overwrites if the file already exists)
+- creates the files with the corresponding name in the `CHT_COMPOSE_PATH` folder (overwrites if the file already exists)
+- validates the contents of each file before creation
+- does not overwrite existing files, if a matching file already exists in `CHT_COMPOSE_PATH` folder, writing is skipped
 - pulls docker images from every updated file (`docker-compose pull -f <file>`)
-- after all files have been processed, does a `docker-compose up` over all files in the folder, which restarts the containers that have new images.
+- when all files have been processed, does a `docker-compose up` over all files in the folder, which start the new containers.

 Request body:
 ```Accepts: application/json```